Christmas in the USA is a combination of traditions from around the world.

 Since then, it’s become an essential part of American Christmas celebrations, whether that means a couple of strings of “tasteful” white lights around the family tree or a pulsating public display synchronized to “Jingle Bell Rock” that can be seen from low orbit.

-With a nod to Mr. Johnson’s first tree, here are seven of the best destinations in the United States where the electric light tradition continues to shine brightly (check websites for dates and times the displays are open):
+With a nod to Mr. Johnson’s first tree, here are nine of the best destinations in the United States where the electric light tradition continues to shine brightly:

 1. Las Vegas Motor Speedway (Las Vegas)